Net over it - netting explained!

 Types of Netting

 This netting is quite dense and should be used in areas of forced movement.
 For example, at the sides of slides, trampoline enclosures, etc. It can also be used where it is felt there is an additional risk of entanglement or high wear.

 This type of netting is used in two distinct areas.

 - To prevent children climbing to and above 2000mm in any areas within the play system.
 Usually around the outer perimeter, but can occur inside the system as well, especially on climbs.

 - On the roof of the system to prevent children getting hands through to ceiling fixtures / ceiling mounted lighting that could be otherwise be tampered with.

 A general perimeter net where guides for the use of the finer mesh nets are not applicable.
-This type of netting is available on our online shop.

 Fixing Methods & Repairs